 CU Internal Deadline: 11:59pm MST October 9, 2019

 Sponsor Letter of Intent Deadline: 5:00pm MST November 4, 2019

 Sponsor Application Deadline: 5:00pm MST December 4, 2019

 Internal Application Requirements (all in PDF format)

-- Sponsor Information (up to 1 page): Sponsor name, title, department/unit.
+- Sponsor Information (1 page maximum): Sponsor name, title, and department/unit.

-- Applicant Background & Goals for Fellowship Training (up to 2 pages): Please include the following elements: a description of how past research experiences and F99/K00 plans contribute to achieving the long-term career goal, training goals and objectives and how the award will enable them, and activities planned under the award.
+- Applicant Background & Goals for Fellowship Training (2 pages maximum): Please include the following elements: a description of how past research experiences and F99/K00 plans contribute to achieving the long-term career goal, training goals and objectives and how the award will enable them, and activities planned under the award.

 The applicant must have a baccalaureate degree and be currently enrolled as a graduate student in the third or fourth year of a mentored PhD or equivalent research degree program (e.g., DrPH, ScD) in the biomedical, behavioral, or clinical sciences at a domestic institution.
+F99 eligibility is determined from the date of enrollment as a graduate student at the PhD institution and includes the time spent to earn a MS degree unless there was a major change in research area and a change in research mentor.
 The applicant must be at the dissertation research stage of training at the time of award, and must show evidence of high academic performance in the sciences and commitment to a career as an independent cancer research scientist.